Mubangizi/Mubangizi/README.md

 ## About me?

 I am a software developer in Uganda, who loves tackling challeges and solving them, currently I am a full stack developer my major stack is Python (Flask) and javascript (Reactjs).
-My major stronghold is backend and currently looking into devops.
+My major stronghold is backend and currently looking into devops and working with microservices
 <div align="left">

 #### Here is my current status: